Have you missed your staging date?

 You will need to do your research if you haven't done so already.
 Some companies may resort to seek advice and help from their existing accountants/financial advisors, whilst others may have an existing pension scheme and may want to enquire with the provider whether it meets the qualifying criteria for auto-enrolment, purely just for ease and convenience.
 If your current pension provider can confirm that it does meet all qualifying requirements, then you can contact The Pensions Regulator and they will send you through a document to sign and in this case, auto enrolment is not needed.
 You can also ask your pension provider what amendments could be made to the existing pension scheme in order for it to qualify for auto enrolment, and whether the pension provider would be prepared to make those changes to the existing pension plan.

-At Smart Pension, we took all of the complexities and constraints on board and set out to develop a pension scheme that was easy and quick to sign and set up, 100% secure to instill confidence in our customers and also absolutely free for employers who sign up to our standard service.
+At Smart Pension, we took all of the complexities and constraints on board and set out to develop a pension scheme that was easy and quick to sign and set up.
+Security was our priority so that we could instil confidence in our customers, as well as create an offering that was great value for employers and employees.
 For more information on Smart Pension, please refer to our About Smart Pension page.
 We also have a secure live chat messaging service where you can engage with our team of experts during office hours (which can be found at the bottom right of the screen) as well as our FAQs system where you can search for previous topics that have been discussed that might help answer your question or if you like, start a new discussion.
 If you don't have an existing pension provider or want a new one, you need to narrow down a list of prospective providers.

 You will need to take into consideration factors such as initial upfront fees, on-going annual costs, cost to employees, time it takes to sign up and enrol employees into the pension scheme, payroll adjustments to ensure compatibility with auto enrolment, and educating employees about the new corporate legislation to name but a few.